2021 ANZAC Day Service

 Lane Cove Remembers Audio Guide

 Did you know the names of more than 20 streets and places in the Lane Cove area have been named after people who have a connection to World War I?
-While you get in your daily walk, why not check out the Lane Cove Remembers Audio Guide and learn all about these important names?
+Why not check out the Lane Cove Remembers Audio Guide and learn all about these important names?

 Keep an eye out for the red poppy that has been fixed to street signs and locations featured in the guide.